-Although freight business was affected by the dry season and the strike by State Electricity Commission employees, the total tonnage carried rose from 10.9 million tonnes in 1976-77 to 11.1 million tonnes in 1977-78.
-The extra traffic arose from a substantial increase in the wheat traffic plus increased mining and quarry products; manufactured products and containers offset a decrease in primary products and industrial raw materials carried.
-The introduction of regional freight centres is rationalising operations and providing a more reliable and regular service, with less expenditure.
+Although freight business was affected by the dry season and the industrial dispute involving State Electricity Commission employees, the total tonnage carried rose from 10,900,000 tonnes in 1976-77 to 11,100,000 tonnes in 1977-78.
+The extra traffic resulted from a substantial increase in wheat traffic, and increased carrying of mining and quarry products, manufactured products, and containers, which more than offset a decline in primary products and industrial raw materials carried.
+The introduction of regional freight centres is rationalising operations and providing a more reliable and regular service, with reduced expenditure.

-It has become apparent that the Victorian Railways' greatest economic advantage is in the transporation of bulk freight, where the Railways enjoy a differential advantage, and it is a main objective of Victorian Railways' policy to win more of this type of traffic.
+It has become apparent that the Victorian Railways most significant economic advantage lies in the transportation of bulk freight, where the Railways enjoy a differential advantage, and a major objective of Victorian Railways policy is to secure more of this type of traffic.